MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Related Works

 \subsection{Sound Source Separation}

 Sound source separation aims to decompose a mixed audio signal into its constituent sound sources.
 Recently, researchers have pursued different training schemes, including supervised, unsupervised, and weakly-supervised methods to separate sound sources.
-Supervised methods typically train on large amounts of mixtures with isolated ground‐truth sources~\cite{wang2018supervised,luo2023music}.
-However, these methods mainly focus on specific domains like speech and music, and it is challenging to get isolated sounds in real-world scenarios.
-In contrast, unsupervised techniques leverage massive amounts of unlabeled mixtures to learn rich representations that can be fine‐tuned for separation.
-For example, PIT~\cite{yu2017permutation} and MixIT~\cite{wisdom2020unsupervised} learn to output multiple sub-audios directly from multi-source audio.
-However, they require a post-selection process, such as a trained sound classifier, to tell what sounds are in each prediction result.
-MixPIT~\cite{karamatli2022mixcycle} directly outputs the predicted mixture in the Mixture of Mixtures (MoM) setting, but the number of separations is limited.
-To bridge the gap between supervised and unsupervised methods, the weakly-supervised approaches explore large-scale mixture datasets and rely on high‐level semantic information rather than exact source ground truth for guidance~\cite{pishdadian2020finding}.
-However, most prior research works emphasize vision- or text-conditioned audio separation~\cite{dong2023clipsep,mahmud2024weakly}.
+Supervised models rely on large datasets with isolated ground-truth sources~\cite{wang2018supervised,luo2023music}, but are often limited to domains like speech and music, where clean source data is available.
+Unsupervised methods, such as PIT~\cite{yu2017permutation} and MixIT~\cite{wisdom2020unsupervised}, use unlabeled mixtures to learn representations, but require post-selection (e.g., a trained classifier) to identify separated sources.
+MixPIT~\cite{karamatli2022mixcycle} handles mixture-of-mixtures inputs directly but is limited in the number of separable sources.
+To overcome the limitations above, the weakly-supervised approaches explore large-scale mixture datasets and rely on high‐level semantic information rather than exact source ground truth for guidance~\cite{pishdadian2020finding}.
+However, most prior research works study vision- or text-conditioned audio separation~\cite{dong2023clipsep,mahmud2024weakly}.
 In this work, we follow the paradigm of the weakly-supervised methods and focus on leveraging versatile semantic information on unconditional sound separation.